abdurakhmonoff/SimplePhoneInfoApp/readme.md

 ## Simple Phone Info App

-It's simple phone info app and you can save phone/tablet informations in it.
+It's simple phone info app, that you can save phone/tablet informations in it.

 P.s: You can also learn how to use ListViews and GridViews from this repo.